IsiAlas/the_witcher_network/README.md

 ### 2.3 Network Analysis: Community Detections

-Using [community louvain package](https://python-louvain.readthedocs.io/en/latest/api.html) it is possible to compute the partition of the graph nodes which maximises the modularity (or try..) using the Louvain heuristices.
+Using [community louvain package](https://python-louvain.readthedocs.io/en/latest/api.html) "it is possible to compute the partition of the graph nodes which maximises the modularity (or try..) using the Louvain heuristices".

 In the graph we can observe that there are 5 communities detected.
 The most significant community (blue) has Geralt as the primary point.
 Next comes the yellow community surrounding Yennefer and the pink community, where Ciri is the central point.